XHLC-FM (Michoacán)

 XHLC-FM/XELC-AM is a radio station in La Piedad, Michoacán.
-Broadcasting on 92.7 FM and 980 AM, XHLC is owned by the Guizar family and known as Radio Pía.
+Broadcasting on 92.7 FM and 980 AM, XHLC is owned by the Guizar family and known as Radio Pía, with a full-service format.

 History

 The concession for XELC-AM was awarded to Heriberto Guizar Castro in August 1945.
 The FM station was obtained in 1994.

-While the concessionaire is known as Dual Estéreo, that musical format is now on XHLP-FM 89.9, owned by the same family.
+While the concessionaire is known as Dual Estéreo, that musical format was used on previous XHLP-FM 89.9 until 2019, owned by the same family.